A mass-momentum consistent, Volume-of-Fluid method for incompressible flow on staggered grids: Testing and Validation

 \subsection{Consistent cylinder advection}

 An elementary test of our method, that mostly verifies that the coding has been performed correctly, considers a uniform planar velocity field $u_1 = u_2 = 1.6 \times 10^{-2}$ and a droplet of density $\rho_l = 10^9$ in gas at density $\rho_g=1$ with a CFL number of $0.0256 \sqrt 2$.
-Viscosity and surface tension are set to zero in this test.
-The diameter of the droplet is $D/h=3.2$.
+Viscosity and surface tension are set to zero in this first test.
+The number of grid point in the diameter of the droplet is $D/h=3.2$.
 The unit domain is discretized on a $16 \times 16$ grid.
-The droplet shapes that result are shown on the left of Figure \ref{CylAdv}.
+The droplet shapes that result are shown on the left of Fig. \ref{CylAdv}.
 The irregularities seen in the advected droplet are due to the roughness of the VOF approximation at such low resolutions.
-We repeat the test with conditions close to air/water: viscosity $\mu_l = 0.1$, $\mu_g=0.002$ and $\rho_g=1$, $\rho_l = 10^3$ with identical results: a viscosity contrast will not generate numerical instabilities on a uniform velocity field, as shown on the right of Figure~\ref{CylAdv}.
+We repeat the test with conditions close to air/water: now viscosities are $\mu_l = 0.1$, $\mu_g=0.002$ and densities are $\rho_g=1$, $\rho_l = 10^3$, while there is still no surface tension.
+We get identical results: a viscosity contrast will not generate numerical instabilities on a uniform velocity field, as shown on the right of Fig. \ref{CylAdv}.